TRAFFIC, TRANSIT, WEATHER: Wednesday begins

-The forecast for today is similar to the past two days: Partly sunny, chance of showers, high in the 40s.
-Sunrise 6:36 am, sunset 6:04 pm.
-(We “spring forward” an hour Saturday night/Sunday morning.)
+The forecast for today: Partly sunny, chance of rain, high near 50.
+Five days until spring!
+Sunrise 7:22 am, sunset 7:14 pm.

 TRANSIT TODAY